bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 **Windows users**

-If you are having trouble getting ngrok started try setting the PATH.
+If you are having trouble getting ngrok started, try setting the PATH.

     - [What are PATH and other environment variables, and how can I set or use them?](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them)

 ## Resources